vannguyengd/gooddata-ui/docs/01_intro__about_gooddataui.md

 Because Internet Explorer 11 does not support [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/var), add one of the [polyfills](https://github.com/search?q=css+variables+polyfill) to avoid styling issues.
 We do not recommend any specific polyfill, because you may approach this situation differently (for example, transform variables to static values at build time vs. generate and append CSS classes at runtime).
 Each approach has certain limitations, so choose the one that best suits your needs.

-## GoodData platform account
+## Get GoodData

-To use GoodData.UI, you must have an account on the GoodData platform.
-For basic information about the GoodData platform, see [GoodData Platform Introduction](01_intro__platform_intro.md).
+To use GoodData.UI, you must have an account on the GoodData platform or an installation of GoodData.CN.
+You can create GoodData platform account for free at [https://www.gooddata.com/free](https://www.gooddata.com/free) or download GoodData.CN at [https://www.gooddata.com/developers](https://www.gooddata.com/developers).

-If you want to try out GoodData.UI, we recommend that you sign up for a free account at [https://www.gooddata.com/free](https://www.gooddata.com/free).